Skip to Content

 2. It opens up new career opportunities

 Being able to access lifelong learning and upskill when needed matters for people’s own experience of work.
 Whether it’s developing your current role and career course, or changing careers altogether, taking on specific training to realise your ambitions can be crucial.
+You can find more advice and support about changing careers on the Careers can change website.

 3. It’s good for employers